-While we know the value of care for our mental health throughout the year, COVID-19 has caused additional stressors, even for people who typically have few mental health concerns.
-Online learning, social distancing, quarantine, and isolation can be overwhelming and cause even more stress for undergraduate and graduate students.
+Life can be stressful, and that stress can affect your mental and physical wellbeing.
 Finding ways to cope with stress in a healthy way will make you, the people you care about, and your community stronger.

 The Student Health Services team provides preventative health care and services for illness and injuries.
-Services are available by appointment at Olin Health Center and the four neighborhood clinics (McDonel, Hubbard, Brody and Holden).
+Services are available by appointment at Olin Health Center and in the neighborhood clinics.
+Neighborhood clinic availability varies by location.

 Services include: